 - your telephone number - please provide a landline number, whether it is a daytime or evening number, and what times are best to contact you

 - the name of the clinical commissioning group where you have been refused NHS CHC

 - whether an appeal or review date is due and the date of this, if it is known

 - if you are working with a solicitor or any fee reclaim agency.

 Members of the NHS Continuing Care Volunteer Support group are all volunteers who have successfully obtained NHS Continuing Care funding.
 They offer practical support and information based on their own experience.
 They do not offer legal advice.
 While you do not need to engage a solicitor to do this you may decide to do so.
-Limited resources mean the group cannot provide any additional support to those approaching a solicitor or other advisors.
+Limited resources mean the group cannot provide any additional support to those approaching a solicitor or other advisers.

 Reflections by Barbara Pointon on making a complaint to the Health Ombudsman's following a decision to refuse NHS continuing healthcare funding.

 Visit Talking Point and take part in the discussions